Friday, 7 February 2020

 February 7 Invercargill

 She was puzzled about what we might do on such a trip .... hmm?
 What could I say to her that would make any real sense to her?
-Cruising around in zodiacs, landing on totally deserted, desolate beaches, following whales .....
+Cruising around in zodiacs, landing on totally deserted, desolate beaches, visiting the most southern sea in the world, following whales .....

 We will be visiting a few of the Subantarctic Islands, including Macquarie Island, on our way to and from the Ross sea.
-We have many days at sea to the Antarctic and between islands etc but one stretch of 5 days - it’s a looong way, almost 3000 Km from Bluff NZ to the entrance to the Ross Sea, Cape Adare.
+We have many days at sea to the Antarctic and between islands, with one stretch of 5 days - it’s a looong way, almost 3000 Km, from Bluff NZ to the entrance to the Ross Sea, Cape Adare.

 No comments: